 - 1. Critical Thinking: Paramedic students should possess critical thinking ability sufficient for clinical judgment.
 For example, the paramedic student must be able to prioritize the care of the critically injured or ill patient. - 2.
 Interpersonal Skills: Paramedic students shall possess interpersonal abilities sufficient to interact with individuals, families, groups, etc. from a variety of social, emotional, cultural and intellectual backgrounds.
 For example, the student shall establish rapport with clients/patients and health care team members. - Communication Skills: Paramedic students shall possess communication abilities sufficient for interaction with others in verbal and written forms.
-For example: providing verbal encode to medical direction from the field and documentation of patient care. - 4.
-Mobility: Paramedic students shall possess physical abilities sufficient to move from room to room, maneuver in small spaces, stand and walk for extensive periods of time and lift average-size adults with help.
-For example: transferring patients on to stretchers, loading and unloading stretchers into the ambulance and moving about the scene to search and discover patients. - Motor Skills: Paramedic students shall possess gross and fine motor abilities sufficient to provide safe and effective care.
+For example: providing verbal encode to medical direction from the field and documentation of patient care.

+- 4. Mobility: Paramedic students shall possess physical abilities sufficient to move from room to room, maneuver in small spaces, stand and walk for extensive periods of time and lift average-size adults with help.
+For example: transferring patients on to stretchers, loading and unloading stretchers into the ambulance and moving about the scene to search and discover patients. - 5.
+Motor Skills: Paramedic students shall possess gross and fine motor abilities sufficient to provide safe and effective care.
 For example: calibrate and use designated equipment, insertion of tubes and initiation of intravenous and intraosseous infusions and administration of medications. - 6.
 Hearing: Paramedic students shall possess auditory ability sufficient to monitor and assess health needs.
 For example: hear monitor alarms, emergency signals, and cries for help and auscultate breath and bowel sounds. - 7.
 Visual: Paramedic students shall possess visual ability sufficient for observation and assessment necessary for care.
-For example: observe patient/client responses to treatment, use of designated equipment and assessment of a patient.
+For example: observe patient/client responses to treatment, use of designated equipment and assessment of a patient. - 8.
+Tactile: Paramedic students shall possess tactile ability sufficient for physical assessment.
+For example: perform palpation and percussion, assessment of skin vital signs.